Amin-MAG/My-Notes/Tile38.md

 ## GET

-To retrieve entity with a specific ID
+To retrieve an entity with a specific ID:

 ```
 GET areas 12342